-Chicago's Mexican food scene is vast.
-Ranging from high-end dishes at Rick Bayless' Mexican restaurants to tacos at street festivals and tamales that magically appear in coolers at bars.
-Whether you're looking for Chicago's best tacos or best margaritas, or just some fantastic spicy salsas, cemitas, tortas, or cheap eats, you'll be able to find a Mexican restaurant to fit your fancy.
+Chicago’s Mexican food scene is vast and ranges from lavish dishes at Rick Bayless’s restaurants to tacos at street festivals and tamales that magically appear in coolers at bars.
+There’s truly something for every craving in neighborhoods across the city.
+Whether you’re looking for Chicago’s best tacos, top margaritas or some damn good salsa, we have a Mexican restaurant to fit your fancy.

 RECOMMENDED: Full list of the best Chicago restaurants

 Chicago’s best all-around taqueria specializes in tacos de fritangas, or fried meaty things cooked on a wide metal stovetop called a charola.
 You seriously can’t go wrong with anything on the menu, from the extra beefy suadero to the intricately spiced longaniza sausage.
 But the showstopper—and perhaps the best taco in the city—is the tripa.
 Order it crispy, and these little hunks from the cow’s intestine (not, as you would assume, the stomach) arrive as golden-hued and glistening crunchy nuggets.

 At this tiny Pilsen storefront, regulars get special treatment (a.k.a. refried beans, not always on offer), newcomers just get blank stares, and everybody gets the carnitas.
 Ordered by the pound, the juicy pork is served to you on a platter with nothing but a side of corn tortillas and a spicy salsa verde so that you can concoct your own tacos.
 Not leaving any part of the pig to waste, the limited menu also includes fresh, warm, delicious pork rinds.